rafael-santiago/tulip/doc/MANUAL.md

     .chord{305-205}.chord{3:b2:b}-.chord{305-205}.chord{3:r2:r}-
     .chord{303-203}-.chord{305-205}-.chord{303-203}-405-;

 Then, we are pushed by a badass ``base riff``.
-The problem here is that I transcribed this, with my lazy chords constructions...
+The problem here is that I transcribed it, with my lazy chords constructions...
 I will let you figure out about the chords used here.
 Beware for not learning my bad practices...
 Anyway, the ``base riff`` using ``"Garfield hands"`` would be: